 “Bride tortured to death for dowry”, “School going kid succumbs to his injuries after beaten by father”, “A seventy year old man killed over property dispute”, “Harassment of men in Chandigarh…”

 All these and what not, turn to any newspaper at random and you would find the reports of such kind of violence all over the country.
 These are all what we come to know through different forms of media.
 There are more such cases which go unreported every day.
-In fact, include the cases which we our self indulge in, or the ones which we witness in the neighbourhood but are hesitant in taking even a single step to reduce their occurrences.
+In fact, include the cases which we self-indulge in, or the ones which we witness in the neighbourhood but are hesitant in taking even a single step to reduce their occurrences.

 In our society, violence is bursting.
 It is present almost everywhere and nowhere is this eruption more intense than right behind the doors of our homes.
 Behind closed doors of homes all across our country, people are being tortured, beaten and killed.
 It is happening in rural areas, towns, cities and in metropolitans as well.
 It is crossing all social classes, genders, racial lines and age groups.
 It is becoming a legacy being passed on from one generation to another.